 M2 Pro Portability & Weight

 The M2 Pro folding electric scooter is a lightweight scooter, weighing approximately 34 pounds.
-Since the M2 Pro is crafted largely of aviation grade aluminum, it’s durable and light weight.
+Since the M2 Pro is crafted largely of aviation-grade aluminum, it’s durable and lightweight.
 Folding is a strong point for the M2 Pro as well, and with a bit of practice, you can fold it in about 3 seconds.

 Quality of Construction

 Build-quality is generally good, although a few parts, such as the headlight casing, feel cheap.
-The frame is constructed of aviation grade aluminum, making the M2 Pro both light and durable.
+The frame is constructed of aviation-grade aluminum, making the M2 Pro both light and durable.
 Further, the stock tires are high quality and should serve you well over many miles and various surfaces.

-The Kugoo M2 Pro packs a 18650 lithium battery with 7.5Ah battery capacity.
+The Kugoo M2 Pro packs a 18650 lithium battery with a 7.5Ah battery capacity.
 It generally takes between 4 to 6 hours to get a full charge, which is in line with other scooters offering similar distances and ranges at this price point.

 The official max range of the M2 Pro comes in at 18.6 miles per charge.
 Some scooters struggle to hit official numbers, but it’s possible to hit and exceed 18.6 miles on this electric scooter.

 Unfortunately, the charging cover feels cheap and flimsy.
 We wouldn’t be surprised if the cover broke off after extended use.
-This isn’t necessarily a deal breaker, but is among the few knocks against the M2 Pro.
+This isn’t necessarily a deal-breaker but is among the few knocks against the M2 Pro.

-Kugoo Mobility App
+Kudos Mobility App

 The Kugoo app makes it easy to monitor and control your scooter remotely.
 You can use the Kugoo app on iPad or Android to check basic functionalities of the app such as battery status, control cruise control, toggle various settings, and look up ride statistics.
 Checking battery status remotely is especially appreciated as it can help you plan out your day and any commutes.

 Some app users on both the iOS and Android store do report a variety of problems with the Kugoo app, including connectivity issues and bugs.
-In my experience, the app generally performed well-enough but I expect to see improvements in the future.
+In my experience, the app generally performed well enough but I expect to see improvements in the future.

-Kugoo products are popular in China and the app is in English but there are a couple of places where you’ll see Chinese characters — like yes or no buttons.
+Kudos products are popular in China and the app is in English but there are a couple of places where you’ll see Chinese characters — like yes or no buttons.
 However, it’s easy to figure out what’s what because they’re red for (no/cancel) and green (yes/accept).
 I had no issues with the app or connecting to the scooter.

-If Kugoo is found at-fault, customers do not have to pay shipping fees for returns and replacements.
+If Kugoo is found at fault, customers do not have to pay shipping fees for returns and replacements.
 Customers will only be charged once (at most) for shipping and no handling fees are assessed.
 Customers are advised to reach out before shipping a product.

 Kugoo M2 Pro Folding Scooter Review